-Form Reference Operation .IDENT /string/ 6.1.4 Provides a means of labeling the object modul with the program version number.
-The version number is the Radix-50 string appearing between the paired delimiting characters. code, which is the stated cor Begins a conditional assembly block of source code, which is included in the assembly only if the stated condition is met with respect to the specified argument(s). .IFF 6.9.2 Appears only within a conditional assembly block, indicating the beginning of a section or code to be assembled if the condition upor entering the block tests false. .
-IFT 6.9.2 Appears only within a conditional assembly block, indicating the beginning of a section of code to be assembled if the condition upon entering the block tests true. block, indicating the beginning of a Appears only within a conditional assembly block, indicating the beginning of a section of code to be assembled unconditionally. .IIF cond,arg, statement 6.9.3 Acts as a 1-line conditional assembly block where the condition is tested for the specified argument.
-The statement is assembled only if the condition tests true.
-INCLUDE filespec 6.10.2 Inserts a specified source file within the source file currently being used. .IRP sym, <arg1,arg2,> 7.6.1</arg1,arg2,> Indicates the beginning of an indefinite repear block in which the specified symbol is replaced with successive elements of the real argument list enclosed within angle brackets. .IRPC sym, <string></string> 7.6.2 Indicates the beginning of an indefinite repeat block in which the specified symbol takes on the value of successive characters, optionally enclosed within angle brackets. .LIBRARY filespec 6.10.1 Adds a specified file name to a macro library list that is searched.
-LIMIT 6.5.4 Reserves two words into which the Linker or Task Builder inserts the low and high addresses of the task image.
+Form Reference Operation .IDENT /string/ 6.1.4 Provides a means of labeling the object module with the program version number.
+The version number is the Radix-50 string appearing between the paired delimiting characters. .IF cond,arg1,arg2, 6.9.1 Begins a conditional assembly block of source code, which is included in the assembly only if the stated condition is met with respect to the specified argument(s). .IFF 6.9.2 Appears only within a conditional assembly block, indicating the beginning of a section of code to be assembled if the condition upon entering the block tests false. .IFT 6.9.2 Appears only within a conditional assembly block, indicating the beginning of a section of code to be assembled if the condition upon entering the block tests true. .IFTF 6.9.2 Appears only within a conditional assembly block, indicating the beginning of a section of code to be assembled unconditionally. .IIF cond,arg, statement 6.9.3 Acts as a 1-line conditional assembly block where the condition is tested for the specified argument.
+The statement is assembled only if the condition tests true. .INCLUDE filespec 6.10.2 Inserts a specified source file within the source file currently being used. .IRP sym, <arg1,arg2,></arg1,arg2,> 7.6.1 Indicates the beginning of an indefinite repeat block in which the specified symbol is replaced with successive elements of the real argument list enclosed within angle brackets. .IRPC sym, <string></string> 7.6.2 Indicates the beginning of an indefinite repeat block in which the specified symbol takes on the value of successive characters, optionally enclosed within angle brackets.
+LIBRARY filespec 6.10.1 Adds a specified file name to a macro library list that is searched. .LIMIT 6.5.4 Reserves two words into which the Linker or Task Builder inserts the low and high addresses of the task image.